sxia1/winter-2021-codefest-submissions-greenturtle/INSTALL.md

 ## Chrome Extension

 1. Go to chrome://extensions/

+2. Exnsure that "Developer mode" is on by checking the toggle in the top right-hand corner
+    <sub>This allows you to load "unpacked directories" as if though they were packaged extensions</sub>

-2. Click on "Load unpacked"
+3. Click on "Load unpacked" to load an extension

 3. You will be prompted to choose a file / folder.
 Select the folder `description`